 OpinionColumnistsMike Vogel By Mike Vogel @mikewrite7 A president rages as the noose tightens The president is still furious.
 President Donald Trump attends a joint press conference with Japanese Prime Minister Shinzo Abe at Akasaka Palace in Tokyo on November 6, 2017 Photo Credit: AFP/Getty Images / JIM WATSON November 7, 2017 8:26 PM Print Share fbShare Tweet gShare Email The president is still furious.
 The Washington Post and The New York Times won’t let up on what they call “illegal activity” conducted by people on his campaign team.
 Worse, they now suggest that the president may be involved in what some call a betrayal of our democracy.
 This is all fake news, he screams, as White House staff hear him rage through the doors of the Oval Office.
 He was not involved in wrongdoing, he says over and over.
 The lying press is our enemy!
 But now, a special prosecutor is involved, and calling witnesses, as the noose slowly tightens.
 Will those closest to him take a plea deal and spill the beans?
 Whom can he trust in his inner circle?
 And the hardest question: Is he legally liable, and can he actually be impeached?
 An aide testifies that not only did the president know all about these illegal activities, but that he might have secretly recorded all Oval Office conversations.
 If the special prosecutor gets his hands on these recordings, it indeed could be grim news for the president.
 A few advise that before things get out of hand, he should fire the special prosecutor.
 Most on his legal team say that would only make it worse.
 The president fires him anyway.
 A constitutional crisis erupts.
 All congressional business freezes, and the stock market plummets.
 The president appears to be in full meltdown, alternately screaming and teary-eyed.
 The Democrats introduce a resolution for the president’s impeachment.
 A few Republicans decide to put patriotism over party and join them.
 The president’s poll numbers hit bottom.
 A bipartisan congressional delegation tells the president it has counted the potential impeachment votes, and he is doomed.
 Realizing all hope of surviving the scandal has vanished, the president resigns, angrily proclaiming his innocence to the end.
 Protesters outside the White House gates chant, “Jail to the chief!”
 Richard Nixon’s helicopter takes off from the White House lawn, as he waves defiantly.
 Gerald Ford is sworn in as president.
 The Watergate scandal has finally come to an end.
 Our long national nightmare is over.
 Playwright Mike Vogel blogs at newyorkgritty.net.
 By Mike Vogel @mikewrite7 Mike Vogel grew up in Brooklyn and is a lifetime New Yorker.
 In addition to amNY, his opinion pieces have run in Newsday, The NY Daily News, The NY Post and Metro NY.
 He is also a produced playwright.
 His latest play (March Madness) was produced off-Broadway at Abingdon Theatre in fall 2012.
 In addition, Mike is a songwriter/club performer, and enjoys sports, swimming, Scrabble and other things that begin with the letter "s."
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.